 Android IDEs have had drag-and-drop GUI building capability for several years, dating back to when Eclipse was the official IDE.
-However, Android Studio 2.2 made some significant changes in the way the drag-and-drop GUI builder looks and works.
-This book covers this newer look-and-feel, but older blog posts, Stack Overflow answers, and similar resources may refer to aspects of previous GUI builders.
+However, Android Studio 2.2 made some significant changes in the way the drag-and-drop GUI builder looks and works, and later updates have changed it further.
+This book covers the current look-and-feel, but older blog posts, Stack Overflow answers, and similar resources may refer to aspects of previous GUI builders.

 With all that in mind, let’s look at the different pieces of the graphical layout editor.

 The upper-left side of the graphical layout editor is the Palette tool: